-- 1. Preset instrument controls and obtain a baseline trace. - 2.
-Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used.
+- 1. Preset instrument controls and obtain a baseline trace. - Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used.

-- 3. Adjust the TRIGGER LEVEL control to obtain a stable display. - 4.
-Set the SEC/DIV switch to display one complete period of the waveform.
+- 3. Adjust the TRIGGER LEVEL control to obtain a stable display. - Set the SEC/DIV switch to display one complete period of the waveform.
 Ensure that the SEC/DIV Variable control is in the CAL detent. - 5.
-Position the display to place the time-measurement points on the center horizontal graticule line (see Figure 4-5). - - 7.
+Position the display to place the time-measurement points on the center horizontal graticule line (see Figure 4-5). - 6.
+Measure the Horizontal distance between the timemeasurement points. - 7.
 Calculate time duration using the following formula: